omarespejel/monero-starknet-atomic-swap/README.md

 # XMR↔Starknet Atomic Swap

-Trustless atomic swap protocol between Monero and Starknet using DLEQ proofs and Garaga v1.0.0.
+Prototype implementation of a trustless atomic swap protocol between Monero and Starknet.
+Currently uses hashlock + MSM verification (DLEQ proofs planned for future version).

 ## Overview

 This project implements a **prototype implementation / reference PoC** of an atomic swap protocol for trustless exchange of Monero (XMR) and Starknet L2 assets.

-The protocol uses:
+**Current Implementation:**
 - **SHA-256 Hashlock**: Cryptographic lock on Starknet
 - **Ed25519 Adaptor Signatures**: Monero-side signature binding
-- **Garaga MSM Verification**: Efficient on-chain Ed25519 point verification
+- **Garaga MSM Verification**: Efficient on-chain Ed25519 point verification (`t·G == adaptor_point`)

-- **DLEQ Proofs**: (Future) Cryptographic binding between hashlock and adaptor point
+**Important**: The current version does **NOT** bind the hashlock and adaptor point via a cryptographic proof.
+DLEQ (Discrete Logarithm Equality) proofs are planned for a future version but are not yet implemented.
+The protocol currently relies on hashlock + MSM verification, which provides strong security guarantees but does not cryptographically prove the relationship between the hashlock and adaptor point.

 ## Architecture